 It is rare for the foods you eat as a breastfeeding mother to be causing gas, but if your baby has a true allergy, this could be the case.
 If you have explored all of the above and are sure that something in your diet or your baby's formula is causing the discomfort, you can try an elimination diet — allergies in the breastfed infant discussed here.
 If your baby is on formula, you can talk to your pediatrician about using a different formula.

-I hope that the information on this page has been helpful and that it has reassured you.
+I hope the information on this page has been helpful and reassured you.
 There is a learning curve when becoming a parent, and there are many new things to discover.
-You will go through countless hurdles, but this will be the most worthwhile job you ever undertake!
+You will go through countless hurdles, but this will be the most worthwhile job ever!